michaelrausch/Notes/Python/Notes/interpreter_cli.md

 Suppose we then start a new project, where we want to use Python 3.9.
 We create a virtual environment called `.env` and activiate it.
 Typing `python` in a shell starts the 3.9 interpreter, **BUT** if you type `pip install <some-package>`, then, what version of `pip` is used?
 Is it the pip for the default version, i.e. the one in my `WindowsApps` directory from before, or the Python version within the virtual environment?

 An easy way to get around that ambiguity is simply to use `python -m pip install <some-package>`.
-The `-m` flag makes sure that you are using the `pip` that is tied to the active Python executeable.
-It is good practice to always use `-m`, even if you have just one global version of Python installed from which you create virtual environments.
+The `-m` flag makes sure that you are using the `pip` **that is tied to the active Python executeable**.
+It is good practice to **always** use `-m`, even if you have just one global version of Python installed from which you create virtual environments.

 # Site-packages